QuentinRa/blog.quentinra.dev/maths/statistics/si/likelihood-log.md

 ## In practice

-You will replace ``prod`` by `sum` and add `log = TRUE` in the density function.
-You will also need to add a minus before in the return.
+You will replace ``prod`` with `sum` and add `log = TRUE` in the density function.
+You will also need to add a minus before the return.
 Aside from that, you don't have anything else to change.

 ```r
 # we are chaning the L_bern function